Share Your Fears & Empowering Statements

 2. I fear being a failure to my family

-3. I fear losing the life that I have built for my loved ones1.
-I am working towards establishing passive income and changing the metrics of what I consider to be successful.
+1. I am working towards establishing passive income and changing the metrics of what I consider to be successful.

 2. My family is supportive of my new direction in life.

-3. If we lose material things but gain financial independence it will be worth the sacrifice.-
+3. If we lose material things but gain financial independence it will be worth the sacrifice.

 8460